 WHAT ARE SOME OF THE BENEFITS OF ONLINE LEARNING AT STEVENS?

 We’re learning about the benefits of online education as we speak.
 It’s not set in stone yet.
 In my experience, online learning represents a good integration of flexibility, expertise and guidance.
 The majority of the learning in our online program happens before the live sessions.
-We follow a flipped classroom model, which means students read and study the posted materials before coming to the virtual classes.
+We follow a flipped classroom model suitable for the engineering curriculum, which means students read and study the posted materials before coming to the virtual classes.
 In the live sessions, students have time to interact with professors, do exercises and engage in peer discussion.

 There are limits.
 Students need to be careful about how they interact with the online teaching material.
 If they don’t take it seriously, they may not get much out of it.
-There are certain things that we can do to keep students on track.
+There are certain things that we can do to keep students on track within the engineering curriculum.
 For example, we set specific milestones and deliverables.
 But students also need to approach online education like they’re attending classes on the campus.

 WHY SHOULD STUDENTS LOOKING AT ENGINEERING MANAGEMENT MASTER’S PROGRAMS CHOOSE STEVENS?

 Stevens is the only university with a separate School of Systems and Enterprises in the U.S. It’s an interdisciplinary school that brings together people from industries such as healthcare, space systems and transportation.
-It isn’t easy to find such a diversity of expertise in one school.
+It isn’t easy to find such a diversity of expertise to add tremendous value to the engineering curriculum in one school.

 The M.Eng. in Engineering Management faculty have the first-hand experience to identify real-world engineering management challenges in various fields.
 That’s key because our graduates work in different sectors.
 They’re not always going to go into, for example, finance.
 Some of them will be in manufacturing or transportation.
 The diversity of our program lets us give them a taste of what they’ll encounter in various industries.